learosema/lea-codes/src/posts/2026-01-16-eleventy-autopopulating-the-title-variable-from-the-template.md

 })
 ```

-This only works for markdown though.
+This is specofic to markdown though.
 In theory, you could also handle
-other formats, for example HTML.
+other formats, for example HTML:

 ```js
 import { parseHTML } from 'linkedom'